 Acrofatic: Speed, one of the supervillain/bullies, is a Flash-like speedster in spite of being overweight.

 Adorkable: Will doofs his way through the vast majority of the film, and even in the final showdown it's abundantly clear he's no fighter and is improvising pretty much everything.

 Adults Are Useless: The Commander and Jetstream are the only competent heroes shown in work, but are taken down in seconds by the villain in the finale.
-Anything worthwhile is done by adolescents (or Ron Swanson, Bus Driver).
+Anything worthwhile is done by adolescents (or Ron Wilson, Bus Driver).
 Even the villains are all young.
 Sort of.
 (Except Stitches, but he's basically controlled by Royal Pain anyway.)

 Affectionate Parody: The film is fond of pointing out the more ridiculous tropes in both the superhero and high school drama genres, which it typically accomplishes by using them straight but to an over-the-top degree.
 For example, the Commander has an entire drawer full of identical phones for when he pushes the buttons too hard.

 It can also be considered an affectionate parody of the Silver Age Of Comics.

 All Love Is Unrequited: Mr. Boy, for Jetstream.
 Justified in-story, in that a hero like her could never notice someone in 'Hero Support' - not with the strapping, handsome, charismatic Commander around.